Renesas Electronics: Microcontrollers

-The RL78 MCU family
+RL78 family

 RL78 is the family name for a range of 16-bit microcontrollers.
 These were the first new MCU to emerge from the new Renesas Electronics company after the merger of NEC Electronics and Renesas Technology.
-These Microcontrollers incorporate the core features of the NEC 78K0R (150 nm MF2 flash process) and many familiar peripherals from legacy Renesas R8C microcontrollers.
+These microcontrollers incorporate the core features of the NEC 78K0R (150 nm MF2 flash process) and many familiar peripherals from legacy Renesas R8C microcontrollers.
 The RL78 core variants include the S1, S2, and S3 type cores which evolved from the NEC 78K0R core.
 The basic S1 core support 74 instructions, the S2 core adds register banking and supports 75 instructions, while the S3 core adds an on-chip multiplier / divider / multiple-accumulate and supports 81 instructions.

 The RL78 was developed to address extremely low power but highly integrated microcontroller applications, to this end the core offered a novel low power mode of operation called “snooze mode” where the ADC or serial interface can be programmed to meet specific conditions to wake the device from the extreme low power STOP mode of 0.52uA.

-The RX MCU family
+RX family

 The RX, an acronym for Renesas Xtreme, is the family name for a range of 32-bit microcontrollers developed by Renesas, as opposed to the H family and the MC family, launched by Hitachi and Mitsubishi respectively.

 The RX family was launched in 2009 by Renesas Technology with the first product range designated the RX600 series and targeting applications such as metering, motor control, human–machine interfaces (HMI), networking, and industrial automation.
 Since 2009 this MCU family range has been enlarged with a smaller variant the RX200 series and also through enhanced performance versions.

-The RA MCU family
+RA family

 The RA, an acronym for Renesas Advanced, is the family name for a range of 32-bit microcontrollers with Arm Cortex processor cores.
 The RA family's key features are the stronger embedded security, high-performance, and CoreMark ultra-low power operation.
 It also has a comprehensive partner ecosystem and Flexible Software Package for the users.

 Microprocessors

-The RZ Arm-based 32 & 64-bit family
+RZ family

-The Renesas RZ family is a high-end 32 & 64 bit microprocessors that is designed for the implementations of high resolution human machine interface (HMI), embedded vision, real-time control, and industrial ethernet connectivity.
-It supports 6 protocols: PROFINET, EtherNET/IP, POWERLINK, Modbus/TCP, EtherCAT, RT/IRT, TSN and Sercos III.
+The Renesas RZ family is a high-end 32 & 64 bit microprocessors that is designed for the implementations of high resolution human machine interface (HMI), embedded vision, real-time control, and industrial Ethernet connectivity.
+It supports 6 protocols: PROFINET RT/IRT, EtherNET/IP, POWERLINK, Modbus/TCP, EtherCAT, TSN, and Sercos III.

 The family includes, RZ/A and RZ/G for HMI, RZ/T for high-speed real-time control, and RZ/N for the network.